dreadwrr/Recentchanges-Linux/README.md

-Version 6.0.0 posted to repos and so far tested working.
+Version 6.0.0 posted to repos and tested working.
 Currently testing on always fresh and then pyinstaller test before release.

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python or build it into a binary with pyinstaller from the same release.
 All that has to be changed is a few scripts